BrentFarris/TextGameMaker/README.md

 ## Viewer demo
 I have created a [demo viewer webpage](https://textgamemaker.com/view/) so that you can see what it looks like to have the game running.
 The demo viewer currently uses a default test adventure that I made.
 Please be advised, I'm more of a programmer than I am a storywriter, I leave the storywriting to my wife.

+## How to run this repo locally
+1. Download the repository
+2. Open the root folder in VSCode
+3. Download and install the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+4. Click on the "Go Live" button in the bottom bar
+5. You're good to go (note that you can put `/view` in the address bar to go to the viewer)

 ## History
-this is an old project that I've worked on quite a few years ago.
+This is an old project that I've worked on quite a few years ago.
 I think about five.
 I decided to resurrect it and make it public so that it is available for others to play around with.
 My wife is really into textbased adventures, so I decided to make something that she could use that would be a little bit more advanced than most of the text based game makers out there.
 There are a few things that are incomplete here.
 However, for the most part it runs and is functional.